Band manipulation and spin texture in interacting moir\'e helical edges: Perturbative analysis for Luther-Emery Green function

 The Luther-Emery Hamiltonian can be expressed by the first quantized Hamiltonian $\hat{h}_0+\hat{V}$, where

 In the above expressions, $\sigma_{a}$ is the $a$-component of the Pauli matrix and $\hat{1}$ is the $2\times 2$ identity matrix.
 Note that the mass term is $-M$.
-The Green's function of $\hat{h}_0+\hat{V}$ can be constructed formally by
+The Green function of $\hat{h}_0+\hat{V}$ can be constructed formally by

-where $E$ is the frequency and
+where $\omega$ is the frequency and